ding-lab/TinDaisy/demo/task_call/README.md

 Note that runs katmai.C3 kenai.C3.B were accidentally run with WGS data and WXS parameters.
 As a result, their results are probably not useful.

-Cromwell directory contains tests and development of runs using Cromwell
+cromwell directory contains tests and development of runs using Cromwell cromwell.B is an alternate run while cromwell is running.
+Will be deleted after testing